- ARC HOME >

 With the passage of districtwide and statewide bond measures, construction on new buildings began in 2004, and will continue well into the second decade of the 21st century.
 New construction in recent years include a new theatre and performing arts classrooms, gymnasium, the Learning Resource Center, Health & Education classrooms and offices, Natomas Education Center, and an expanded college library.

-Today, at around 38,000 students, American River College is among the largest community colleges in the state, and is looked upon as a leader in innovative programs and services.
+Today, at over 30,000 students, American River College is among the largest community colleges in the state, and is looked upon as a leader in innovative programs and services.
 It transfers more students to UC Davis and CSU Sacramento than any other community college.

 American River College Presidents